Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 University Clocktower, 22 Princes Street

-Produced using traditional techniques and materials, these magnificent tukutuku (woven latticework) panels exemplify the approach to reviving customary tukutuku in the mid-twentieth century.
+These magnificent tukutuku (woven latticework) panels exemplify the approach to reviving traditional weaving techniques in the mid twentieth century.
 Originally installed within the Auckland Adult Education Centre at 21 Princes Street, they were intended to be both aesthetic and provide future educational instruction.

 At that time, the centre was the only building in the city decorated with Māori artwork and was praised as ‘an antidote to urban alienation for Māori’.
 Fortunately, when the centre closed, the panels survived and have been restored and are now installed in the clocktower.